-Whether you’re a battle-hardened festival goer or you’re taking your first foray out into the mud and music, you’re constantly on the do’s and don’ts learning curve of a successful festival experience.
-To help get you off to a good start, we’ve put together a collection of festival tips in a guide to surviving festival season.
+Whether you’re a battle-hardened festival goer or you’re taking your first foray into the mud and music, you’re constantly on the do’s and don’ts learning curve of a successful festival experience.
+To help you get off to a good start, we’ve put together a collection of festival tips in a guide to surviving festival season.

 How to Survive a Festival

 Festivals aren’t as scary as your older relatives might tell you, warning you about all of the madness and dangers because they’re really quietly worried you can go off on your own and handle it like a boss all by yourself.

 However, it’ll only be a success if you prepare accordingly.
 There are a few things you absolutely do not want to forget, as it’ll be your way into and around the festival, and determine what you can and cannot do.

 - Tickets: often your entry into the campsite and the arena are two different tickets, sometimes with a wristband, so it’s best to take everything they send out in the post just in case.
 Also, for festivals that have Be Chilled areas or similar where you can collect pre-ordered alcohol, you’ll probably need a printout of the details.